Call or stop by

 Direct Service: 19.5

 Total Hours: 40.0

 The interns’ two individual therapy supervisors meet twice each year in January and July to collaborate on a written evaluation of the intern’s progress.
 This evaluation incorporates feedback from group supervisors, the assessment supervisor, minor rotation supervisors and seminar leaders regarding each intern.
-The training coordinator then meets with each intern individually to review the evaluation forms.
+The primary supervisor meets with the intern individually to review the evaluation forms.
 During the evaluation, areas of strength as well as areas needing further growth are identified and discussed with the intern.
-After review of the evaluation, the training coordinator sends the completed evaluation to the clinical training director of the intern’s academic program.
+After review of the evaluation, the training director sends the completed evaluation to the clinical training director of the intern’s academic program.
 Specific procedures are in place to ensure due process during the feedback and evaluation process.

 Current and Previous Interns

 Christina Lecker - Fordham University

 Katherine Steiner - Alliant International University, San Francisco